The ultimate guide to setting up a GNSS base for centimeter accuracy

 Step 1: Coordinate system setup

-To accurately represent the position of objects on Earth, each survey project requires selecting an appropriate coordinate system (CS).
+To set up a base station for accurate data collection, each survey project requires selecting an appropriate coordinate system (CS).
 This choice ultimately depends on the coordinate system your base’s coordinates are in.

 There are many CS options to choose from even within a single country, so selecting the right one is crucial for ensuring accurate results.
 In most cases, the required coordinate system and its parameters are specified in the technical assignment or official project documentation.
 If not, you can use public resources like the EPSG registry to find the appropriate system for your region.